dotnet/AspNetCore.Docs/aspnetcore/includes/RP/page1.md

 [!code-csharp[](../../tutorials/razor-pages/razor-pages-start/snapshot_sample/RazorPagesMovie/Pages/Movies/Create.cshtml.cs?name=snippetALL)]

 The `OnGet` method initializes any state needed for the page.
-The Create page doesn't have any state to initialize.
+The Create page doesn't have any state to initialize, so `Page` is returned.
+Later in the tutorial you see `OnGet` method initialize state.
 The `Page` method creates a `PageResult` object that renders the *Create.cshtml* page.

 The `Movie` property uses the `[BindProperty]` attribute to opt-in to [model binding](xref:mvc/models/model-binding).
 When the Create form posts the form values, the ASP.NET Core runtime binds the posted values to the `Movie` model.